About the Artist: Deborah Scott

 Exhibitions, Residencies, and Recognition

 My work disrupts classical representation with abstraction, distortion, and psychological depth, exploring the tension between what is seen and what remains hidden.
+Through Structural Omission, I push figurative painting into more uncertain and psychologically charged territory—where realism becomes a site of both revelation and refusal.

 My paintings have been exhibited internationally, including at MEAM (Barcelona), the Wausau Museum of Contemporary Art, and as a Finalist in the Titian International Portrait Competition in Italy.
-I’ve attended residencies at the Vermont Studio Center, Byrdcliffe Artist Colony, and the Museum of Loss and Renewal (Italy) and was recently selected for The Almenara Collection Residency (Spain, 2028).
-My work has also been recognized as finalist for the Almenara Collection and a semifinalist for the Target Prize in Spain.
+I’ve attended residencies at the Vermont Studio Center, Byrdcliffe Artist Colony, and the Museum of Loss and Renewal (Italy), and was recently selected for The Almenara Collection Residency (Spain, 2028).
+My work has also been recognized as a finalist for the Almenara Collection and a semifinalist for the Target Prize in Spain.

 Connect with My Work